MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-datamart-objects/retrieve-applicable-properties-of-a-datamart.md

 You can use REST APIs to retrieve all the applicable properties of a datamart through the Modeling service.
 The workflow includes the following REST APIs requests.

 The datamart object ID is 0DC7208C43B65E0DA10B26A6273F5067.
-The datamart is in the project "MicroStrategy Tutorial", and the project ID is B7CA92F04B9FAE8D941C3E9B7E0CD754.
+The datamart is in the project "Strategy Tutorial", and the project ID is B7CA92F04B9FAE8D941C3E9B7E0CD754.

 :::info